1945 Alabama Crimson Tide football team: Kentucky

 After their victory over Georgia, Alabama moved up two spots to the No. 4 ranking for prior to their game against Kentucky.
 At Louisville, the Crimson Tide rushed for 572 yards in their 60–19 rout of the Wildcats.
 In the first quarter, touchdown runs of 36, 16 and 60 yards were made by Lowell Tew, Norwood Hodges and Harry Gilmer for Alabama and a 17-yard George Blanda touchdown pass to Dick Hensley for Kentucky made the score 21–6 after the first quarter.
 In the second quarter, Alabama again scored three touchdowns.
 This time runs of 1 and 78 yards were made by Hodges and Gordon Pettus in addition to a seven-yard Gilmer touchdown pass to Rebel Steiner.
 Babe Ray scored for the Wildcats on a six-yard run and the Crimson Tide led 41–12 at halftime.

 In the third period, each team traded touchdowns when James Robertson scored on a 51-yard run for the Crimson Tide and on a 36-yard Hartford Granitz pass to Wallace Jones for the Wildcats to make the score 47–19 at the end of the third.
 In the fourth, Alabama tallied two more touchdowns on runs of 95 by Gilmer and two-yards by Lou Scales to make the final score 60–19.
-The victory improved Alabama's all-time record against Kentucky 22–1–1.